pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

 the violation nodes to suppress, but rather, finding a non-empty sequence of nodes when evaluated with the violation node as a context node.

-The XPath version used by those queries is XPath 1.0, so it doesn't support e.g. regex tests.
+The XPath version used by those queries is XPath 1.0, so it doesn't support various XPath 2.0 features.
 This will be updated with PMD 7.0.0.

-For example, to suppress reporting specifically typed parameters which are unused:
+For example, to suppress reporting specifically "String" parameters which are unused:

 ```xml
 <rule ref="rulesets/java/unusedcode.xml/UnusedFormalParameter">